dking1342/fast_api_intro/README.md

 to go. -1 means you will go back one revision. each subsequent number would be an additional downgrade further back. to see which revision you are on you can see the current revision <code>alembic current</code> or if you want to see the entire history then you can type <code>alembic history</code>

+#### autogenerate
+autogenerate means that alembic looks at your models file and it auto generates a revision to match whatever is in that file. to make that migration you will type in the terminal <code>alembic revision --autogenerate -m "message here"</code>. this will run the migration and set you up nicely. then you can type <code>alembic upgrade head</code> for those changes to take place.

 #### alembic guide for writing upgrades/downgrades
 the documentation for how to write the upgrades and downgrades in the versions or migration it can be found